ocampco/pig-eyes-diy/docs/index.md

 The motivation for this site is to document **proven modifications.** All data has been crowdsourced and references have been provided.

 Thank you to all who have contributed.
-Please contact [@ocampus](https://www.instagram.com/ocampus/) for any additions, amendments or feedback.
+The site is being updated on a best effort basis.
+Please contact [@ocampus](https://www.instagram.com/ocampus/) for any additions, amendments or feedback :pray:

 ---